Table-the-cat/For-git-studying/readme.txt

 My first file written by Notepad++;
 Now adding something;
-Git has a mutable index called stage;
+Git has a mutable index;